ethereum-optimism/developers/community/support/community-todo.md

 We have comms channels setup in our Discord channel.

-## Attract a diverse range of contributors to our commnity to get involved and contribute to our goals :heavy_check_mark:
+## Attract a diverse range of contributors to our community to get involved and contribute to our goals :heavy_check_mark:

 We have an incredible diverse group of contributors.
-The transaltors alone support 20+ languages and our Discord server has many active language groups.
+The translators alone support 20+ languages and our Discord server has many active language groups.

 ## Build an environment conducive to our wider goals :heavy_check_mark: